tmacdou4/RNAFamilyClassification/README.md

 utilities.py implements various data-loading and data-related functions

+load_exp_data.py can re-generate figures from past experiments based on saved data

 ##### The data/ directory contains the classification data, and the structure is very precise.

 A data directory contains many sub-directories, one for each class, named according to what class it is.
 Each sub-directory contains a file called "fasta_unaligned.txt" which contains the sequences of that class

+The 7405 sequences in 24 Rfam families that we used are found in the data.zip archive in this repo